 Just like we prepare for physical disasters, this is a moment when we can emotionally prepare for the inevitable challenges ahead.
 Instead of waiting to react, we invite you to talk with your family or class about what you all need to practice to get through this time.
 What is working for you right now that we missed?

-If you are looking for some community, emotional emergency kit skills, and even, dare I say, play and joy this month, come join us in one of our programs for girls, families, or professionals.
+If you are looking for some community, emotional emergency kit skills, and even, dare I say, play and joy, come join us in one of our programs for coaches, family-service providers, or educators.

 Wow, I absolutely loved this.
 I usually only prepare an emergency survival kit, but I have never thought about the importance of having an emotional first aid kit until I read this.
 Listening to relaxing music before going to sleep is a great tip!
 What songs do you usually listen to?